charissashang/plant-humanities-summerprogram/session-two/README.md

 layout="vertical">

 ### Introduction
+This is a filler paragraph.[^1] This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
-This is a filler paragraph.
-This is a filler paragraph.
 <param ve-compare
 	   src="gh:charissashang/plant-humanities-summerprogram/main/session-two/amphora_met_obverse.jpg"
 	   caption="Panathenaic amphora">
 <param ve-compare
 	   src="gh:charissashang/plant-humanities-summerprogram/main/session-two/amphora_met_reverse.jpg">

+This is a filler paragraph.
+This is a filler paragraph.
+This is a filler paragraph.
+This is a filler paragraph.
+This is a filler paragraph.
+This is a filler paragraph.
+This is a filler paragraph.
+This is a filler paragraph.
+This is a filler paragraph.
+This is a filler paragraph.
+This is a filler paragraph.
+This is a filler paragraph.
+This is a filler paragraph.

+[^1]: this is the first footnote for the document.